 - Difficulty to swallow

 - Sight loss

 - Loss of balance or coordination.

-- Difficulty in understanding, speaking, reading or writing.
+- The problem in understanding, speaking, reading, or writing.

-If the hemorrhage is caused by a broken artery, it requires immediate decompression of the brain to release pooled blood and repair damage to the blood vessels.
-Decompression can be done through a burr hole procedure, an incision, craniectomy or a craniotomy (opening of the cranial cavity).
+If the bleeding is caused by a broken artery, it requires immediate brain decompression to release pooled blood and repair damage to the blood vessels.
+Decompression can be done through a burr hole procedure, an incision, craniectomy, or a craniotomy (opening the cranial cavity).

 Other treatments may include: